Dental Emergencies in Des Moines, IA

 A toothache is a pain around your teeth or jaw.

-Toothaches more typically caused by dental problems, like cavities, a cracked tooth, root complication, or even gum disease.
+Toothaches are more typically caused by dental problems, like cavities, a cracked tooth, a root complication, or even gum disease.

-Sometimes complications of the temporomandibular joint, or muscle spasms can cause symptoms similar to that of a toothache.
-Toothache severity can vary from mild to excruciating, dull or intense.
+Sometimes complications of the temporomandibular joint, or muscle spasms, can cause symptoms similar to those of a toothache.
+Toothache severity can vary from mild to excruciating, dull, or intense.
 Further pain may be due to chewing or hot or cold food/fluids.
 When this happens, our dental team needs to perform a thorough examination.
 We need to test your teeth properly and utilize dental x-rays to determine why this is happening, which will help us decide whether it is originating within the tooth or somewhere else.

 Wisdom Teeth